Laura-Waters/project_task_board/README.md

 ## Usage

-To use the blog, you may use the form fields to input post content.
-When the form has been submitted, you will be redirected to the blog page where you will see your content formatted into a post.
-You may click the 'Toggle Theme' button to switch the color theme of the page.
+To use the webpage, you may click the "Add Task" button to add a task to the board.
+The task's color will dynamically change depending on the task's due date.
+All cards will start in the 'to-do' column, but you may drag them to the other columns when they are 'in-progress' or 'done'.
+Once you are ready to remove a task from the board, click the 'Delete' button on its card.

 ## Credits